 With the adoption of the new Zoning Code in December 2015, the update to the Subdivision Regulations is now underway.
 The City of Tulsa has engaged a project work group consisting of industry professionals and subject matter experts led by Duncan Associates to complete the update in a 12 month process.
 For more information on this project visit the project webpage.

 The City of Tulsa has engaged Duncan Associates to complete an update to the City’s landscaping regulations found in the Zoning Code.
-This eight month process will be guided by a working group of local professionals and a technical team of City and INCOG staff.
+This process will be guided by a working group of local professionals and a technical team of City and INCOG staff.
 The groups will consider topics related to streetscapes, canopy, landscaping, and public infrastructure.
-Throughout the upcoming months, opportunities for your input will be provided to ensure the project’s success.
+For more information on this project, visit the project webpage.